jakesock/dp-memories/README.md

 #### General Functionality

 - [x] Add 'Back To Top' button + functionality
+- [ ] Add client side validation to global error state (Going to have to rework the create post form logic)
 - [ ] Add loaders for asynchronous post actions

 #### Forms